-It’s no secret that getting your hair professionally colored can be an expense, so it makes sense that you’d want to stretch out appointments for as long as possible.
-(It would also make sense if you’d rather not rush back to an indoor salon amid the ongoing pandemic.)
+It’s no secret that getting your hair professionally colored can be expensive, so it makes sense to stretch out time between appointments as long as possible.
 One of the most important steps to protecting the life of your hair color starts with your shampoo.
-“Shampoos for color-treated hair will ideally function in a few essential (and kind of obvious) ways,” explains master stylist Brooke Jordan, a co-owner of The Bird House in Gowanus.
+“Shampoos for color-treated hair will ideally function in a few essential (and kind of obvious) ways,” explains master stylist Brooke Jordan, a co-owner of the Bird House in Gowanus.
 “First, they should moisturize but never strip color.”
-They should (ideally) add in ingredients that are color-protecting or color-depositing, too, she continues.
-And bonus points if the formula also provides UV protection to help shield the color from the sun.
 When it comes to shampooing, master colorist Christine Thompson, a co-founder of Spoke & Weal, has this essential tip: “Shampoo less.”
-Water is the biggest hair-color aggressor, and will cause it to fade faster than any other factor.
+Water is the biggest hair-color aggressor and will cause it to fade faster than any other factor.

-To find the 16 best shampoos for a variety of color treatments, textures, and types, we asked Jordan, Thompson, and seven other experts about their favorites.
-Below, their picks, which include shampoos for repairing heat-style damage as well as ones formulated for shades from platinum blonde to red.
+To find the 13 best shampoos for a variety of color treatments, textures, and types, we asked Jordan, Thompson, and six other experts about their favorites.
+Below, their picks, which include shampoos formulated for shades from platinum blonde to red.

 Best overall shampoo for color-treated hair

 “Color processing of any sort can damage the bonds of your hair,” explains Blackstone NYC colorist Patti O’Gara.
 “This sulfate-free shampoo will rebuild the bonds damaged through coloring, gradually transforming dry, broken, and brittle hair back to a healthier state.”
-Fred Connors, the owner and creative director of FRED Salon, adds that this “game-changer” shampoo also “eliminates frizz.”
-And Jenny Jacome, a partner at Fox and Jane’s New Jersey salon, promises this “will repair, restore, hydrate, and add shine.”
-Although this product was originally intended for bleached hair, both O’Gara and Connors agree that Olaplex No. 4 is actually suitable for all hair types, especially those who are dealing with hair that feels compromised by chemical processing.
+Fred Connors, the owner and creative director of FRED Salon, adds that this “game changer” shampoo also eliminates frizz.
+And Jenny Jacome, a partner at the salon Fox and Jane in New Jersey, promises this “will repair, restore, hydrate, and add shine.”
+Although this product was originally intended for bleached hair, both O’Gara and Connors agree that Olaplex No. 4 is suitable for all hair types, especially those who are dealing with hair that feels compromised by chemical processing.
 It’s also a great choice for those who have gone a nontraditional route with their hair dye and are feeling the effects of turning their hair pink or lilac, which tends to be hard on the hair.
 For an additional boost of repair, O’Gara recommends pairing this with Olaplex No. 5 Bond Maintenance Conditioner.
-Jacome agrees: “Olaplex No. 4 is intended to go hand-in-hand with the rest of the Olaplex bonding system.”
-(Olaplex is also a favorite of Rio, who relied on the No. 3 treatment to keep her double-processed hair healthy and happy.)
+Jacome agrees: “Olaplex No. 4 is intended to go hand in hand with the rest of the Olaplex bonding system.”
+(Olaplex is also a favorite of Strategist contributor Rio Viera-Newton, who relied on the No. 3 treatment to keep her double-processed hair healthy and happy.)

-For those looking to inexpensively maintain their color in between appointments, Connors recommends the Love Beauty & Planet Blooming Color Shampoo.
+For those looking to inexpensively maintain their color in between appointments, Connors recommends the Love Beauty and Planet Blooming Color Shampoo.
 “This shampoo is formulated like much more expensive designer brands, with ethically sourced ingredients” such as Bulgarian rose and Amazonian murumuru butter, which nourishes hair and gives loads of shine.
-The formula is also vegan, plant-based, and cruelty free.
+The formula is also vegan, plant based, and cruelty-free.

 Best shampoo for daily use on color-treated hair